fabiod20/big-data-analytics-and-business-intelligence-homeworks/README.md

 # Big Data Analytics and Business Intelligence Homeworks
-This repository contains the homeworks of the **Big Data Analytics and Business Intelligence** course (AY 20/21) at *University of Naples Federico II*.
+This repository contains the homeworks of the **Big Data Analytics and Business Intelligence** course (AY 20/21) at the *University of Naples Federico II*.

 ## Homeworks
 All the homeworks have been developed in team of 2: